FakerPK/teneobot/README.md

 ## 🔑 Account Setup
 1. Go to the [Teneo Dashboard](https://dashboard.teneo.pro/dashboard), Use My Refferal code as it helps me out alot: *f35PB*
 2. Log in with your credentials
-3. Add your account details to the account.txt file in the following format:
+3. Add your account details to the `account.json` file in the following format:
 ```bash
 email,password
 ```